 - Encourage crews of mixed ability to compete together and complement each other

 - Quantify functional limitations caused only by physical disability

 US Sailing classifications are valid for an Olympic quadrennium (currently 2013-2016).
 The US Sailing Master Classification List contains all the names, class and status of athletes who have been classified.
-To view the list, please click the link in the menu to the right.
+To view the list, please follow the link below entitled Master Classification List.